ssstonebraker/log4j-scan-turbo/README.md

 # log4j-scan-turbo (Multi-threaded scanner)
 Test for the log4j vulnerability ( CVE-2021-44228 ) across your external footprint.

+This is a very fast, multi-threaded, log4j vulnerability tester.

 ## Details

 - Pure bash scanner
 - Uses nohup and curl to achieve multiple threads
 - Curl configured to use a 3 second client to server maximum and six second total time setting.

-This is a very fast, multi-threaded, log4j vulnerability tester.
+- 48 parallel calls at a time
+- Covers all jndi protocols
+- HTTP GET/POST methods

 ## Example Use
 ```